binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

 You may need to `tag` your requests and pass them through our `WebSocket` calls. you can do it by passing a `number` to this field. it can be helpful when you need to map `requests` to `responses`.

 :::caution
-There may be other optional fields for a request which are only related to that API call, please check our [API Explorer](https://api.deriv.com/api-explorer) to get familiar with them.
+To learn about additional optional fields specific to each API call, please refer to our [API Explorer](https://api.deriv.com/api-explorer).
 :::

 ## Response data

-When you get the response for the call, there will be a `Field` with the same name as the `method name`. and it contains the actual data.
+When you get the response for the call, there will be a `Field` with the same name as the `method name`, which contains the actual data.

 The response for the `Residence List` call: